The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Taylor Measures and Differential Equations

 or equivalently, we need to solve the differential equation

-There are many different approaches to solving (\ref{DiffEqWronkians1}), but we will adopt the variation of parameters method (more details on this classic method can be found in \cite{zwillinger2021handbook}).
-Consider the homogeneous version of (\ref{DiffEqWronkians1}), given by
+\textit{Existence and Uniqueness:} Since the functions $\{p_{i}(x) \}_{i=0}^{m},$ $h_{n}(x)$ and $h_{g}(x)$, are continuous, there exists a solution to the LODE (\ref{LODE1}), and it is unique under conditions $ \mathcal{C}^{(1)}.$ Under conditions $\mathcal{C}^{(2)},$ uniqueness depends on the specific forms of the BVP (e.g., for special cases see \cite {zwillinger2021handbook}, pg.
+268). \textit{Variation of Parameters:} There are many different approaches to solving (\ref{DiffEqWronkians1}), but we will adopt the variation of parameters method (more details on this classic method can be found in \cite {zwillinger2021handbook}).
+Consider the homogeneous version of (\ref {DiffEqWronkians1}), given by